4. More Happiness

 It is possible to rewrite your subconscious belief patterns and to be empowered in the potential that you have to create a vibrant life that is rooted in peace and unaffected by the chaos of the outside world.

-With the right mind training strategies, you can effectively tame the monkey mind and find freedom from the very things which cause stress to show up in your life.
+With the right mental training strategies, you can effectively tame the monkey mind and find freedom from the very things which cause stress to show up in your life.
 When you train your brain to create new neural pathways rooted in happiness, you’ll be amazed at how that manifests in the external world and creates lasting freedom from mental strife.
 Inner peace is possible.